vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

       "url":  "asdfweqrue0rj2302309rur20cdsa09dafw09iacs09caswekflkwjqfklwejfjf.qwerzPHUz7heZ6VxA"
     }

-When a monitor form is submitted the web application will process the form and define the ctype, name, failcount, status, uid, and url keys.
-The application will then take all of the forms inputs and put them into a dictionary under the data key.
-This system gives us the ability to create new monitors without having to redefine all new columns (though our DB is JSON based so there are no columns) or customize anything outside of the web form itself.
+When a monitor form is submitted the web application will process the form and define the `ctype`, `name`, `failcount`, `status`, `uid`, and `url` keys.
+The application will then take all of the forms inputs and put them into a dictionary under the `data` key.
+This system gives us the ability to create new monitors without having to redefine or customize anything outside of the web form itself.

-In simplier terms, the data key can change between monitor types however the other fields in data['monitor'] are meta fields that exist for every monitor.
+In simplier terms, the data key can change between monitor types however the other fields in `data['monitor']` are meta fields that exist for every monitor.

 #### some-monitor.js